Koparo/videojs-ng-socialshare/README.md

 licensing has been unchanged between that fork and the origin repository.

+Since both repositories don't do releases of recent changes the commit ID used to bundle the plugin from AdamTyle/videojs-socialShare repository is: 75fd0d55e9a801babc281d19b017229325bf5664

 ## Installation

 Add this line to your application's Gemfile: